Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has 40 hits with nine doubles, five home runs, 19 walks and 14 RBI.
-He's also stolen four bases.
+- Freddie Freeman has 10 doubles, five home runs, 19 walks and 14 RBI (41 total hits).
+He has stolen four bases.

-- Freeman enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .350 with three doubles, a home run, five walks and five RBI.
+- Freeman enters this game looking to extend his five-game hit streak.
+In his last five games he is hitting .381 with four doubles, a home run, four walks and five RBI.

 Freeman Recent Games